 We are here to help!
 Supporting you to prepare for an amazing career is what we do.
-Whatever your age, situation and goal, the correct impartial advice and support can help to launch you on the right path.
+Whatever your age, situation or goal, our impartial advice and support can help to launch you on the right path.

-Come and have an open and honest chat about your options, where we can help with:
+Come and have an open and honest chat about your options, what we can help with: